 Martin has held regional and national positions in Mental Health Addictions Service / Consumer Advisory roles.
-Currently he is a Clinical Lecturer at the University of Otago, Christchurch School of Medicine.
-At the same time Martin is completing a Masters in Physical Education.
-Martin's health fields of interest include alcohol and drugs, long term conditions and men's health.
+Currently, he is a Clinical Lecturer at the University of Otago, Christchurch School of Medicine.
+He holds Post Graduate qualifications in both Physical Education and Public Health.
+Martin is currently a member of the Health Quality and Safety Commissions Consumer Advisory Group in Mental Health and Addictions.
+Martin's health fields of interest include alcohol and drugs, long-term conditions and men's health.

 Ilka has completed her Master's degree at Otago University and is also trained as a Primary School teacher.
 Ilka is actively involved with a number of community committees in Dunedin including the cycling advocacy group SPOKEs and the Caversham Toy Library.
 Ilka is also a mother to three young children.
 Ilka's health fields of interest include youth and children, and women's health.

 Mr Jason Searle - Cromwell - Term commenced: Apr 2018

 Jason works as a surveyor in Cromwell.
 He has a Bachelor of Science majoring in zoology and ecology at Massey University.
 Jason has a strong sporting background and has recently completed the GODZONE endurance race.
 He is part of the Clyde Rugby Team and a volunteer of the Urban Fire Brigade.
 Jason's health fields of interest include rural health and men's health.

 Ms Rosa Flaherty - Dunedin - Term commenced: Feb 2018